Azure/azure-powershell/src/Network/Network/help/Deploy-AzFirewallPolicy.md

 Deploy-AzFirewallPolicy -Name firewallPolicy -ResourceGroupName TestRg
 ```

-This example deploys the firewall policy draft to the firewallPolicy
+This example deploys the firewall policy draft to the firewallPolicy.

 ## PARAMETERS